 For the State Employees' Defined Contribution Retirement Plan, the Authority is required to contribute 4% of the annual payroll and to match employee contributions up to 3% of annual covered payroll.
-The Authority's contribution to the plan was \$1,859,532 in fiscal year 2022.
+The Authority's contribution to the plan was \$2,057,746 in fiscal year 2023.
 Employees participating in the defined contribution plan vest in employer contributions at 50% after 2 years of service, 75% after 3 years of service, and 100% after 4 years of service.
-Forfeited employer contributions are retained with the defined contribution plan are used toward future employer required contributions.
+Forfeited employer contributions.
 The contribution requirements of plan members and the Authority are established and may be amended by the State Legislature.
 The State Legislature establishes the extent to which the employer and employees are required to make contributions and establishes the benefit provisions of the plans.